ohrrpgce/nohrio/tests/oo.rst

 Creating a new RPG
 ==================

-If an appropriate OHRRPGCE.NEW is around, nohrio can use it to create a new RPG file/dir.
+We can create new RPG files/dirs even without any OHRRPGCE.NEW around.
+We have to tell it where to write to, and what prefix to use (Yes, it's possible to have rpg files with prefix != filename base.
+Don't do that, it's evil.
+Perhaps I'll remove that possibility later.)

+>>> from nohrio.rpg2 import create
+>>> pathtorpg = create ('/tmp/test.rpg','test')
->>> RPG ('/tmp/new.rpg', mode = 'w', base = 'ohrrpgce.new', dir = True)
+>>> rpg = RPG (pathtorpg, mode = 'r')
+>>> rpg.manifest

 Here we create a RPGdir ready for writing..